DEWEY DECIMAL SYSTEM DAY

 Dewey’s interest in simplification led him to create a system that revolutionized library science.
 Born Melville Louis Kosuth Dewey in update New York, he was only 21 when he invented the Dewey Decimal Classification system.

-He established library standards and advanced library education.
+He also established library standards and advanced library education.
 Dewey went on to help develop the American Library Association and founded and edited the Library Journal.
 As an entrepreneur, he sold library supplies.
 Dewey paved the way for new librarians by establishing the first library school at Columbia College in New York City and later became the director of the New York State Library in Albany.

-HOW TO OBSERVE
+HOW TO OBSERVE DEWEY DECIMAL SYSTEM DAY

 Visit a library and explore using the Dewey Decimal System.
-Use #DeweyDecimalSystemDay to post on social media.